davidmarkgardiner/egress/README.md

 The setup consists of:
 - An AKS cluster with a dedicated VMSS node pool for the egress gateway
-- A target network (another VNET) with a container instance
+- A target workload (nginx pod) in a separate namespace
-- VNET peering between AKS and target networks
-- Static egress gateway configuration for predictable source IPs
+- Static egress gateway configuration for predictable source IPs when accessing workloads in other namespaces

+This demo shows how to:
+- Configure static egress IPs for specific pod-to-pod communications
+- Control egress traffic patterns within the cluster
+- Maintain predictable source IPs for internal communication

 ## Quick Start